Mohsen Rezaee 2013 presidential campaign: Early stages

 Rezaee was one of the candidates who began his campaign just months after the 2009 election.
 His campaign headquarters was begun in early 2010.

 Announcement

 Mohsen Rezaee announced he would run for the presidency on 16 October 2012 during a trip to Tabriz.

 Headquarters

 The campaign was based in Tehran in Tajrish street, in a blue twelve-floor tower.

 Political platform

 His major goal was about economics.
 He had a federalism platform and said he would do the same as People's Republic of China and Turkey had done in their economics.
 He also proposed green subsidies for farmers.
 He also had packages for resolving problems in foreign affairs relations and for the nuclear program of Iran.

 Potential vice presidents and cabinet members

-He said that he would install a woman as head of the Central Bank and a famous economist as his Minister of Finance.
+He said that he would install a woman as head of the Central Bank and an economist as his Minister of Finance.
 He also said he would use Sunni Muslims in his cabinet.